-- Dynamically balanced – It must be dynamically balanced especially in the high-speed vehicles.
+- Dynamically balanced – It must be dynamically balanced, especially in high-speed vehicles.

-- Damping of vibrations – It must have a suitable mechanism for damping the vibrations and elimination of noise during transmission.
+- Damping of vibrations – It must have a suitable mechanism for damping the vibrations and eliminating noise during transmission.

 - Compact size – It must be of the smallest size and occupy a minimum amount of space.